jmike/macos-dev-setup/install-mac-osx-yosemite.md

     1. Go to `System Settings > Security & Privacy > FileVault`
     2. Turn on FileVault; make sure you don't share your encryption key with Apple (beats the purpose)

-2. Disable spotlight suggestions
+2. Disable Spotlight Suggestions
   1. Go to `System Preferences > Spotlight > Search Results`
   2. Disable _Spotlight Suggestions_ and _Bing Web Searches_; you can disable more categories if you like (I only have Applications and System Settings categories)

-3. Disable safari spotlight suggestions
+3. Disable Safari Spotlight Suggestions

-    You would think that you already disabled _Spotlight Suggestions_.
-You are wrong.
+    You would think that you already disabled Spotlight Suggestions; you are wrong.

   1. Go to `Safari > Preferences > Search`
   2. Uncheck the _Include Spotlight Suggestions_ option